elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 ### SSL Identity Configuration [_ssl_identity_configuration]

-When communicating over SSL, you can also configure this plugin to present a certificate-based proof-of-identity to the {{es}} cluster it connects to using one of:
+When communicating over SSL, you can also configure this plugin to present a certificate-based proof-of-identity to the Elasticsearch cluster it connects to using one of:

 * A PKCS8 Certificate/Key pair (see [`ssl_certificate`](plugins-filters-elastic_integration.md#plugins-filters-elastic_integration-ssl_certificate))
 * A JKS- or PKCS12-formatted Keystore (see [`ssl_keystore_path`](plugins-filters-elastic_integration.md#plugins-filters-elastic_integration-ssl_keystore_path))